USEPA/RAQSAPI/README.md

 ## Sign up and setting up user credentials with the RAQSAPI library

-If you have not already done so you will need to sign up with AQS Data Mart using aqs_sign_up function, [^2] this function takes one input, “email”, which is a R character object, that represents the email address that you want to use as a user credential to the AQS Data Mart service.
+If you have not already done so you will need to sign up with AQS Data Mart using the aqs_sign_up function, [^2].
+This function takes one input, “email”, which is a R character object, that represents the email address that you want to use as a user credential to the AQS Data Mart service.
 After a successful call to aqs_sign_up an email message will be sent to the email address provided with a new Data Mart key which will be used as a credential key to access the Data Mart API.
-The aqs_sign_up function can also be used to regenerate a new key for an existing user, to generate a new key simply call the aqs_sign_up function with the parameter “email” set to an existing account.
+The aqs_sign_up function can also be used to regenerate a new key for an existing user.
+To generate a new key simply call the aqs_sign_up function with the parameter “email” set to an existing account.
 A new key will be e-mailed to the account given.